passcod/in-the-pale-darkness-of-dawn/naema/004-jeira.md

 They move their finger along Jeira cheek, caressing it.
 Jeira leans into the touch.
 They're both very tired, and she knows it, yet she needs more than a cuddle right now.
 She brings her hand up, brushing against Beca's back and starts to play with their hair, then pulls them forward for a kiss.

+Beca presses their hips forward and Naema feels herself straining against her dress.
 A hand slides under her shirt, and she collapses backward, bringing Beca with her in the movement, breathing their scent in and holding them close.

 "Uh uh, lemme off a bit," she hears.
 "Gotta have more space than that to get that pesky shirt off of you."

-She gives a little laugh and lets Beca go just enough that she can slip a hand further down while the latter is busy with undoing her buttons.
-The tremors that generates are a good portent of things to come and she raises her head again, her eyes pleading for a kiss.
+She gives a little laugh and lets Beca go just enough that they can start undoing her buttons, and she slips a hand further down, causing Beca to shiver in eagerness.
+Naema raises her head again, her eyes teasing as she reaches for a kiss.

 Yes.
 It is very good to be home.